 - Pliés and port-de-bras – in 1st, 2nd, 4th and 5th position.

 - Tendus (sometimes divided into slow and fast tendus) – starting in 5th

 - Battement Jetés or Dégagés – starting in 5th

 - Rond de Jambes – starting in 1st

 - Fondus – starting in 5th (flat or relevé)

 - Grand Battement

-Centre work is usually done in groups, starting either in the center/back (for static/traveling combinations) or in the diagonal (for traveling turns and bigger jumping sequences) of the classroom
+Centre work is usually done in smaller groups, starting either in the center (for static combinations), back (for traveling combinations) or in the diagonal/corner (for traveling/turn combinations and bigger jumping sequences) of the classroom.

 - Tendus (sometimes combined with other exercises from the barre portion of class)